tommyjlong/app_rtsp_sip/README.md

 ```
 Then place a call to the device using app_rtsp_sip.
 The file `full.txt` should contain several DEBUG lines for app_rtsp_sip.
 # History
+- version 3.0
+  - Adds support for the more modern RFC2617 style Digest Authentication.
+  - Adds Digest Authentication for RTSP.
+  - Makes "Realm" an optional parameter when making an Asterisk call to this app.
+Just pass in ",," instead of ",NAME_OF_REALM,"
 - version 2.0
   - Rewrote a new way for parsing RTSP/SIP messages, namely headers, and was written in particular for the WWW-Authenticate header so as to find Basic and Digest methods and their parameters regardless of whether such methods are listed in one WWW-Authenticate header or multiples.
 This new parsing scheme is currently only applied to authentication.
 - version 1.1